prabin544/Covid-CompassFrontEnd/README.md

 - change value of REACT_APP_BACKEND_URL as per users backend repo setup
 - run ```npm start```

-At the top of the main page, the user has an option to view ALL COUNTRIES or ADD COUNTRY.
-Depending on their choice they can start the game.

 ## Design and Animation
 We chose a very neautral palate with pops of color.